curriculum-vitae

 Across the span of 20+ years of experience, from starting my career at Microsoft, to co-founding Hive Solutions, remote-working for multiple United States clients and finally settling for a long ride with Tynker, I have had the opportunity to work on a wide range of projects, usually in a leading role and covering all facets of software development.

-In my latest gig with Tynker, I rode the rollercoaster all the way from it being a very small team, to being acquired for $200M by BYJU’s in 2021, and ultimately going down with the ship.
+In my latest role with Tynker, I rode the rollercoaster all the way from it being a very small team, to being acquired for $200M by BYJU’s in 2021, and ultimately going down with the ship.
 It was a wild ride, full of valuable lessons, where I had the opportunity of being the main contributor to a lot of Tynker’s core products, that were used by over 100 million students and in more than 150,000 schools.

 Experience